CorndelWithSoftwire/DevOps-Course-Parallel-Python/07_classes.md

 This could be useful for a variety of reasons:
 - Storing class constants.
 For example, all dogs do have the same species name so you could set a class attribute `scientific_name = 'canis familiaris'`.
 - Tracking data across all instances.
 For example, keep a count of how many dogs there are in total.
 - Defining default values.
-For example, when you construct a new dog, maybe you want
+For example, when you construct a new dog, maybe you want to set a `plays_well_with_cats` variable to false by default, but individual dogs could choose to override this.

 ### Exercise 7.6